networkit/networkit/networkit/cpp/io/NetworkitBinaryGraph.md

 ```
 uint64_t nodeFlags[nodes]: Flags storing information about a node
 uint64_t firstVertex[chunks-1]: The index of the first vertex of each chunk excluding the first chunk
+    - v5 stores these entries with the chunk metadata table width from the features field
 ```
 Adjacency lists
 -----------------